Cookies Policy

 Responsible: David Sales Lérida; david.sales@uca.es

-Description: Variable temperature optical property measurement systems enable the quantification of molecular concentrations, observation of structural and conformational changes in proteins or polymers, monitoring of reaction kinetics, analysis of liquids, and measurement of different optical properties (transmission, absorption, and reflection of solid materials).
-The colorimeter is a spectrometer that accurately measures spectral reflection and other relevant colour parameters.
-It is used in the manufacture of plastics, electronic equipment, lacquers and colours, as well as in the pharmaceutical industry and food research and production.
-Those interested in the service should describe the necessary measurements or studies to the person in charge, in order to jointly assess their feasibility and determine the budget and conditions under which they can be carried out.
+Description: Systems for measuring optical properties at variable temperatures enable the quantification of molecular concentrations, the observation of structural and conformational changes in proteins or polymers, the monitoring of reaction kinetics, the analysis of liquids, and the measurement of various optical properties (transmission, absorption and reflection of solid materials).
+The colorimeter is a spectrometer that accurately measures spectral reflectance and other relevant colour parameters, with applications in the manufacture of plastics, electronic equipment, lacquers and paints, as well as in the pharmaceutical industry, food research and production.
+Those interested in the Service should describe the required measurements or studies to the person in charge, so that they can jointly assess their feasibility and determine the budget and conditions under which they can be carried out.
 The laboratory is also open to collaborating on R&D&I projects.

 Description: MECHANICAL PROFILOMETER: Measurement of layer thicknesses, roughness and textures.
 Spatial frequency analysis.
 OPTICAL PROFILOMETER: Measurement of layer thicknesses (including multilayers), volume and area of incrustations, pores or surface characteristics.
 Measurement of roughness and texture.
 Spatial frequency analysis.
 Real-colour 3D images of surfaces and CAD files.
 The service is aimed at obtaining surface metrology results related to shaping and/or machining, surface treatments (chemical etching, abrasion, polishing), application of layers or coatings (paints, layer deposition), quality control of machining tools, as well as obtaining experimental CAD data from devices, with accuracies of up to 1 nm and with samples up to 30 cm in size.
 Those requesting the service will describe the necessary measurements or studies in order to assess its feasibility and determine the budget and terms under which it can be carried out.
 Responsible: Juan María González Leal; juanmaria.gonzalez@uca.es